82% of Twitter users are active on mobile

 It’s difficult to precisely measure the number of people who actively use Twitter.
 Many people have multiple accounts, whilst old and unused accounts may still be measured using certain data.

-Celebrities like Katy Perry and Justin Bieber have more than 40 million followers each.
-Worldwide, more than 500 million tweets are sent, on average, every single day.
-In May 2013, Twitter was the 10th most visited website in the world, and now attracts nearly 200 million unique visitors every single day.
+Celebrities like Katy Perry and Justin Bieber have more than 90 million followers each.
+Worldwide, more than 300 million tweets are sent every single day.

-Recent figures suggest that more than 40% of people use their mobile phones to send tweets.
-For businesses that are looking to access a mobile crowd, there are few better social networking websites from which to choose.
+Recent figures suggest that more than 80% of people use their mobile phones to send tweets.
+For businesses that are looking to access a mobile crowd, there’s no better social networking site to choose.

 The nature of the site, with its 140-character maximum, lends itself perfectly to smaller screens and mobile keyboards, while the short-form text means that it is easy to read on tablets and smartphones alike.